Kbs2007-22/Flowzint/README.md

+Executive Summary
+Flowzint is a Zero-Trust Autonomous Resolution Engine designed to revolutionize e-commerce customer support.
+Traditional chatbots act as mere routing layers, frustrating users and ultimately defaulting to human agents for high-stakes resolutions.
+Flowzint replaces this bottleneck with an autonomous operating system capable of making definitive, risk-assessed decisions on refunds, missing deliveries, and defect claims.
+By cross-referencing multi-modal data — including visual AI embeddings, geospatial coordinates, and historical CRM data — Flowzint creates a frictionless experience for high-trust customers while serving as an ironclad digital fraud-prevention layer.
+It instantly approves legitimate claims, flags geographical anomalies in real-time, and uses advanced machine learning to visually cluster systemic manufacturing defects, fundamentally transforming customer care from a cost center into an intelligent operational asset.
+Unique Selling Proposition (USP)
+Flowzint's competitive advantage lies in its ability to resolve rather than route, utilizing three distinct decision engines to eliminate human intervention for up to 80% of routine claims without compromising security:
+Dynamic Trust-Based Resolution: Flowzint calculates a real-time "Trust Score" by evaluating a user's historical spend against their lifetime claim value.
+High-trust customers experience zero friction and receive instant, automated store credit for eligible items.
+High-risk profiles or non-returnable item claims automatically trigger a hard stop and escalate to human review.
+Geospatial Delivery Verification: To combat "False Delivery" claims, Flowzint bypasses text-based disputes entirely.
+It utilizes the geopy engine to calculate the exact physical distance between the delivery agent's recorded drop-off coordinates and the user's live location.
+Claims outside the acceptable radius (e.g., 100 meters) are flagged with mathematical certainty, eliminating "he-said, she-said" disputes.
+Visual Pattern Recognition & Auto-Demotion: Instead of relying on text ticket volume, Flowzint analyzes the physical reality of defects.
+By processing defect image embeddings (e.g., 128-dimensional vectors) through DBSCAN clustering and PCA 2D visualization, the system visually groups identical physical flaws.
+It autonomously identifies the exact manufacturing batch causing the issue and flags it for procurement, enabling proactive rather than reactive quality control.
+Automated Defect Validation (claims.py / Returns & Exchanges) ; What it does: Uses Vision AI & Media processing to handle live camera APIs and media uploads via the frontend. ; The USP: Instead of manual inspection, it runs the Hugging Face CLIP model to automatically analyze images and validate item defects in real time.
+This minimizes fraudulent return claims and slashes customer service review times.
+Risk-Aware Autonomous Refunds (refunds.py / Autonomous Refunds) ; What it does: Executes intelligent backend state logic during the checkout/return lifecycle. ; The USP: It dynamically queries a local database to pull customer Trust Scores and securely mutates data to orchestrate automated, instant refund or re-shipment flows (mocking the OMS API).
+This allows good actors to get instant resolutions while shielding the business from high-risk exploiters.
+Core Tech Stack
+Frontend: React, Vite (UI/Dashboard rendering dynamic PCA coordinate plots), react-router-dom (Main router), React Webcam (Camera API handling), React State, and Chart.js (Admin Dashboard UI).

+Backend: Python, python-multipart (File/media uploads), FastAPI, SQLAlchemy (SQLite/Vector Data handling) AI & Machine Learning: Hugging Face transformers (CLIP model for defect validation), Scikit-Learn (DBSCAN, PCA) for Anomaly detection & pattern recognition

+Geospatial & Analytics: geopy (Coordinates & distance calculations for delivery validation), pandas (Ticket data aggregation), Numpy

 Final section for README.md.
 It covers the prerequisites, setup steps, and how to get both servers running smoothly for local development.

 Getting Started